patricklsamson/patricklsamson/README.md

 # Hi, I'm Patrick! 👋

-- 🚀 Aspiring Web Developer
+- 🌐 Web Developer
-- 🌱 I’m currently learning Ruby on Rails at Avion School
+- 🌱 I’m open to learn anything about programming
 - 💬 Ask me about what I know in front end
+- 😄 Pronouns: he / him / his
 - ⚡ Fun fact: Started learning about HTML out of boredom in front of my computer and a computer book from school during childhood.
 Marquees are fun!

 📫 How to reach me: patricklsamson@yahoo.com.ph / patricklsamsonl@gmail.com